AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-9.md

 }
 ```

-The return says: "For this **Chirp**, look at its **votes**, and retrieve **one vote** where the **User** has the **same
+The return says: "For this **Chirp**, look at its **votes**, and retrieve **one vote** where the
+**User** has the **same
 ID** as the currently **logged-in User**".

 Very nice!

-## Livewire Component
+## LiveWire Component

-To make this voting dynamic we are going to introduce a Livewire component.
+To make this voting dynamic, we are going to introduce a LiveWire component.

-The Retro Blade Starter Kit has included Livewire capabilities so we do not have to use composer to add and then publish the required parts.
+The Retro Blade Starter Kit has included LiveWire capabilities, so we do not have to use
+composer
+to add and then publish the required parts.

 It also has enabled the required items in the two layouts.